t4khosu/Synonymos/README.md

 Pass a wiki article URL, string or some text file path as parameter and all non-stopwords will be switched with some random synonyms.
 Since wiki articles can be quite long, only the summary will be "translated".

+**The README Introduction after Synonymos has striked:**
+_If you have always cherished to deepen a perfectly convention text into some gibberish, this instrument is become to help oneself you!
+Excrete a wiki article Url, string or some text cha rge way as parameter and all non-stopwords will be throw with some random synonym.
+Since wiki article can be quite retentive, only the compendious will be "translated"._

 ## Setup
 * Python >= 3.8
 * Requirements: `pip install -r requirements.txt`